The-Fermits/natwest-forecasting/docs/architecture.md

 The NatWest Forecasting Dashboard is a stateless web application with a clear separation between the frontend (Next.js) and the backend (FastAPI).
 All ML computation happens server-side.
-The Claude API key is kept server-side only.
+The Gemini API key is kept server-side only.

 ```
 ┌─────────────────────────────────────────────────────────┐